jinghuazhao/Computational-Statistics/SYSTEMS.md

 ## Ubuntu

+This command identifies version of Ubuntu: `lsb_release -a`.

 Releases are available from http://releases.ubuntu.com.

 Its archive, http://archive.ubuntu.com/ubuntu/pool/universe, includes beagle, eigensoft, plink, plink-1.9, among others, which can be installed canonically with ```sudo apt install```.